Carmendelope/application-manager/README.md

 # Application Manager
 ​
-The application manager is in charge of managing operations related to the application lifecycle and the connections between applications. ​​
+The application manager handles the operations related to the application lifecycle and the connections between applications. ​​
-The application manager receives messages from public-api as list/get descriptors and applications, deploy/undeploy instances, add and remove connections, etc.
+The application manager receives messages from `public-api` (list/get descriptors and applications, deploy/undeploy instances, add/remove connections, etc.)
-Some of these requests can be satisfied in this component and others are sent to conductor and network-manager
+Some of these requests can be satisfied in this component and others are sent to `conductor` and `network-manager`.

 ## Getting Started